Automattic/jetpack/readme.txt

 **Compatibility Improvements**

 * Removed deprecated functions `get_theme` and `get_current_theme`.
-* Publicize now works with third-party plugins like WP Recipe Maker and no longer conflicts with the "Head, Footer and Post Injections" plugin.
+* Publicize now works with third-party plugins like WP Recipe Maker.
+* Open Graph Meta Tags are now enabled when you use the "Head, Footer and Post Injections" plugin.
 * Better support for WooCommerce data sync and backup.
 * We now also sync the `sync_via_cron` setting, the user's chosen language, and WP Super Cache's globals and constants.
 * We no longer sync post types from the WordPress Automatic Plugin and RSS AutoPilot to avoid synchronization issues.